antoniogarrote/levanzo/README.md

 The output of this function is a map, with classes URIs as keys and validation error descriptions as value if the instance is invalid or nil if the document is valid for that class.
 All the declared classes in the JSON-LD instance will be checked for constraints.

-The following snippet shows the validation of different instances of the Person and PostalAddress classes:
+The following snippet shows the validation of different instances for the Person and PostalAddress classes:

 ``` clojure
 (require '[levanzo.schema :as schema])